South Carolina Divorce Lawyers

 • A finite sum is paid either in a single installment or periodically over a span of time

-• Can be terminated only on death of the supported spouse
+• Can be ended only on death of the supported spouse

 • Cannot be terminated or modified for other reasons